schouery/mv2020/registration.md

 If you are a World Finalist or Brazilian Medalists, you must finish your registration on the system **without** payment.
 After that, send an email to rodolfo@ic.unicamp.br.
 Do not pay!
 I will mark your registration as complete without the payment.

+## Pre-registration required

+All participants must pre-register in our [online form](https://docs.google.com/forms/d/e/1FAIpQLSepyemGqKZ27PCtbcRYqkLEBwXnwR943B7i8aEKQ6w9tNzXHQ/viewform?usp=sf_link).
+Only pre-registered participants will be able to register into SBC web site.